zacstewart/zacstewart.github.io/README.md

 ## Cross-Validating

-To validate our classifier against unseen data, we can just split our training set into two parts with a ratio of 2:8 or so.
-Given that our dataset has been shuffled, each portion should contain an equal distribution of example types.
+To validate the classifier against unseen data, we can just split the training set into two parts with a ratio of 2:8 or so.
+Given that the dataset has been shuffled, each portion should contain an equal distribution of example types.
 We hold out the smaller portion (the cross-validation set), train the classifier on the larger part, predict on the cross-validation set, and compare